Gigaspaces/xap-docs/site/content/xap110adm/memoryxtend.markdown

 <br/>
 <br/>

-# MemoryXtend and Asynchronous Persistency - Write Behind
+# Asynchronous Persistency - Write Behind

 MemoryXtend can work together with [XAP Mirror Service]({{%currentjavaurl%}}/asynchronous-persistency-with-the-mirror.html) which provides reliable asynchronous persistency that asynchronously delegate the operations conducted with the In-Memory-Data-Grid (IMDG) into a backend database.

 ## Initial Load
-MemoryXtend space can load data from a database or attached storage directly into the Data-Grid instances, this feature called [Initial Load]({{%currentjavaurl%}}/space-persistency-initial-load.html).<br/>
+MemoryXtend can load data from a database or attached storage directly into the Data-Grid instances.
+This feature is called [Initial Load]({{%currentjavaurl%}}/space-persistency-initial-load.html).<br/>
-When configuring `persistent=true` each space instance will start the initial load from it's attached storage(flash device),  in case it is empty initial load will be performed from the database.
+When configuring `persistent=true` each space instance will start the initial load from it's attached storage(flash device),  in case it is the empty initial load will be performed from the database.
 When configuring `persistent=false` initial load will be performed from the database only.

 {{%tabs%}}